No Doc Business Loans: The Essential Guide

 However, delays between delivering the goods and receiving payment may cause critical cash flow interruptions.
 This process lets you sell or “factor” those unpaid invoices to a third-party financial services business called a factoring company to smooth out cash flow gaps.

-The factoring company issues funds based on the invoice’s value, called an advance rate.
-Most advance rates are between 75%-95%.
+The factoring company issues funds based on the invoice’s value, which is called an advance rate.
+Most advance rates are between 75% and 95%.
 The factoring company then owns the invoice and collects payment from your client.

 What are the advantages of No Doc Business Loans?